xprueg/folderize/README.md

     </tr>
     <tr>
       <td><code>--noindex</code></td>
-      <td>Prevent indexing of the complete destination folder.
-Useful to speed up execution if you only need to add few files.<br/>:warning: This will not check if files already exist in destination folder.</td>
+      <td>Prevents indexing of the complete destination folder, folders are indexed when needed.
+Useful to speed up execution if you only need to add a few files.</td>
     </tr>
   </tbody>
 </table>